tien-ta/nostril/README.md

 Nostril<img align="right" src=".graphics/nostril.png">
 =======

+This is a forked version to support _pypi_.

 Nostril is the _Nonsense String Evaluator_: a Python module that infers whether a given short string of characters is likely to be random gibberish or something meaningful.

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg?style=flat-square)](https://www.gnu.org/licenses/gpl-3.0)